railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_production.rst

    single: module; stock_planning

 To be able to use the production plan, you must install the :mod:`stock_planning` module.
-This can be found amongst Open ERP's ``addons-extra`` rather in the main set of ``addons``.
+This can be found amongst OpenERP's ``addons-extra`` rather in the main set of ``addons``.
 (Beware!
-One reason it is not in the core of Open ERP at the time of writing could be because some screens have no navigation controls, so you can't always easily get back to the main Open ERP system).
+One reason it is not in the core of OpenERP at the time of writing could be because some screens have no navigation controls, so you can't always easily get back to the main OpenERP system).

 .. index:: forecasts